 Social Participation

-This was a reference to how involved a person was in official organizational settings, either as a member or as a bearer in it.
+This was a reference to involvement of a person in official organizational settings, either as a member or as a bearer in it.
 This study employed the scoring methodology described by Meena (2018).
 The adopted scoring method is listed below.